K3YOMI/K3YOMI-DiscordSearch/README.md

   - Tick the **Developer Mode** setting.
 ### How to retrieve account Discord UUID information
   - Right click on any user's (**Name/Picture**) in any chat and press **Copy ID**
   - You have recieved their Discord UUID.
-Simply head into the python script / run the batch file.
+Simply head into the python script.
 It will show a prompt where it gives you an option to run the UUID.
 Simply paste the uuid and press enter!

-## 🛡️ Notice
-  Please be aware that running this batch file may trigger your antivirus (Everything is sourced so feel free to look through the python and batch script).
-Alternatively, you can just run the python script manually.
 ## ❌ Requirments
 - [Python](https://www.python.org/downloads/) || **https://www.python.org/downloads/**
 - [Discord.py](https://pypi.org/project/discord.py/) || **https://pypi.org/project/discord.py/**